zendertv/zender-ios-sdk/README.md

 ```

 # Advanced
-More advanced topics are described at (Advanced Documentation)[ADVANCED.md]
+More advanced topics are described at [Advanced Documentation](ADVANCED.md)

 # Versioning
 We adhere to the Semantic Versions scheme to indiciate releases.
 Versions starting with 0.x should be considered beta versions and not yet ready for production use.